Meilisearch v1.14 is here ✨ Read more on our blog

 Ensemble retrieval

-• Hybrid search re-ranking: The final step involves re-ranking results from both retrieval methods using the Reciprocal Rank Fusion (RRF) algorithm.
+• Hybrid search: The final step involves combining results from both retrieval methods to determine the most relevant ones.

 The hybrid search process can be tweaked to assign importance to one type of result over another.
 If contextual meaning outweighs lexical matching, the system prioritizes outputs from the semantic search.
 Otherwise, it prioritizes keyword matching.
 This feature is available and easily controlled in Meilisearch’s hybrid search setup.